September 23 1861 Sunday

 Confederate Organisation

-CSA: Gabriel James Rains promoted Brigadier-General PACS 23 September 1861.
+CSA: Gabriel James Rains was promoted Brigadier-General PACS 23 September 1861.

 Commander in Chief: President Jefferson Finis Davis